 If you have other questions about equipment, please let me know.

 Reading and Watching Assignments

-For almost every class period I will assign readings or videos.
+I will assign readings and/or videos for most class periods.
 You will not succeed in this course if you don’t keep up with the readings and watch the documentaries and videos we’ll be discussing in class.

 Reading and Watching Quizzes (10 points) Quizzes will take place through email at the beginning of each class for which readings, films, and videos have been assigned.
 I will post the question on our Zoom chat and you will send the answer to firstname.lastname@example.org at the beginning of class.
 The questions will be easy to answer if you read/view the assignment and pay attention.
 Quizzes are worth one point each.
 You will start the semester with 10 points.
 If you don’t miss any quizzes, you will have 10 points at the end.
 If you miss half a quiz, you’ll have 9.5 points, if you miss a whole quiz, you will have 9 points, and so on.
 The quizzes’ role is to give you an incentive to engage with the texts we discuss in class, since without understanding the assigned texts, you will not profit from this course.

 Please see the full assignment descriptions for an in-depth discussion of what they entail:

 Short Documentary (90 points) You will make a 7-12 minute personal documentary featuring yourself, your family, your pets, your partner, and/or your roommates.
 In order for the documentary to work well, you’ll want to focus on one aspect/theme within your main character’s life/journey.
 You will also craft a distribution plan for your film in terms of the film festivals you aim to submit it to.